ongks-useR/To-Do-List/README.md

 # to-do-list
+This project is a simulation of Google Keep.
-Simulate Google Keep; build a simple To-Do list app to remind people about the upcoming events / pending tasks.
+--> Build a simple To-Do list app to remind people about the upcoming events / pending tasks.